GabrielRayat-dev/GabrielRayat-dev/README.md

 ### Hi, I'm Gabriel 👋

-- 🎓 Computer Science student, currently focused on software development.
+- 🤓 Computer Science student, dev in the making.
 - 💻 Right now I'm building a **Dental Clinic Management System** — a public landing page, appointment scheduling for patients and admins, and a dentist dashboard with full CRUD functionality.
 - 🌱 Always learning and looking to sharpen my skills through real projects, not just coursework.
 - 🤝 Open to collaborating on projects involving web development, healthcare tech, or productivity tools.